This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a food processor fitted with a blade, process pumpkin, chickpeas, tahini and garlic until fairly smooth.
+• In a food processor fitted with a blade, process 10 ounces pumpkin puree, 13.5 ounces drained and rinsed canned chickpeas, 3 tablespoons tahini, and 1 clove minced garlic until fairly smooth.
 Scrape sides and process again.

-• Add lemon juice, curry powder and salt.
-With the processor running, slowly pour in a thin stream of olive oil.
+• Add 2 tablespoons lemon juice, 1 tablespoon curry powder, and 1 teaspoon salt.
+With the processor running, slowly pour in a thin stream of 2 tablespoons extra-virgin olive oil.
 Stop adding the olive oil once you've reached your desired consistency.
 It should process until smooth.

 • Add additional salt to taste.
 Serve with tortilla chips, crostini, or fresh veggie sticks.